Hamburger Menu Icon

 3. Is it advisable to use local mechanics for maintenance?

-Training local mechanics may be a practical option for routine checks and minor repairs.
-For complex issues, visiting an authorised service centre could be considered.
+Trained local mechanics may be a practical option for routine checks and minor repairs.
+For complex issues, visiting an authorised service centre is recommended.

 4. What are the early signs that maintenance may be required?